 This module is designed to guide school administrators in applying the instructional framework embodied within and expressed through the Instructional Performance Evaluation and Growth System (IPEGS) performance standards and indicators in teacher observation.
-Participants will engage in observation and rating practice activities and group discussions with the purpose of ensuring that all observers apply a common lens to teacher observation in order to ensure equity of the observation process throughout the District.
-A culminating activity will be independent rating of teacher observations and evaluation of the ratings against the established standard rating to certify the IPEGS observers.
+Participants will engage in observations, rating practice activities and group discussions with the purpose of ensuring that all observers apply a common lens to teacher observation in order to ensure equity of the observation process throughout the District.
+As part of the Certified Assessor Training Tool (CATT) module, novice principals will independently rate teacher observations as well as, evaluations and compare their ratings against the established standard ratings to certify participants as IPEGS observers.